Towards SMT Solver Stability via Input Normalization: Formalization

 \subsection{Complexity}

-Now that we know of the existence of a normalizing function, the next question is, how efficient can we make such a function?
-An informal argument that computing the normalization of an arbitrary set of formulas is at least as hard as graph isomorphism can be found in~\cite{stackexchange}.
+We have shown the existence of a normalizing function.
+The next question is whether normalization can be done efficiently.
+An informal argument that computing the normalization of an arbitrary set of formulas is at least as hard as graph isomorphism can be found in~\cite{stackexchange}, and a formal proof can be found in~\cite{weber16scrambling}.
 The question of whether graph isomorphism can be solved in polynomial time is a long-standing open problem.
-We formalize and adapt the argument in~\cite{stackexchange} here.

 \begin{theorem} Let N be a normalizing function.
 Then, computing $N(\seqassertion)$ for an arbitrary $\seqassertion$ is as hard as solving graph isomorphism. \end{theorem}